go-vikunja/vikunja/docs/content/doc/development/events-and-listeners.md

 The `Handle` method is executed when the event this listener listens on is dispatched.
 * As the single parameter, it gets the payload of the event, which is the event struct when it was dispatched decoded as json object and passed as a slice of bytes.
 To use it you'll need to unmarshal it.
 Unfortunately there's no way to pass an already populated event object to the function because we would not know what type it has when parsing it.
-* If the handler returns an error, the listener is retried 5 times, with an exponentional back-off period in between retries.
+* If the handler returns an error, the listener is retried 5 times, with an exponential back-off period in between retries.
 If it still fails after the fifth retry, the event is nack'd and it's up to the event dispatcher to resend it.
 You can learn more about this mechanism in the [watermill documentation](https://watermill.io/docs/middlewares/#retry).